 Forget the story of the birds and the bees.
 We're talking the "birds and

 the blueberries".
-Specifically, birds love blueberries.
-Both home gardeners
+Birds absolutely love blueberries.
+Home gardeners and

-and commercial growers quickly find this out.
-And those birds can be oh so
+commercial growers quickly find this out.
+And, those birds can be so smart!

-smart!
-I realized this one day, as I walked amidst the blueberry field of
+I realized this one day, as I walked amidst the blueberry field of a farmer

-a farmer friend of mine.
-He had bought an expensive sound system, which
+friend of mine.
+He had bought an expensive sound system, which alternately

-alternately played a variety of predator bird sounds and calls.
-I watched
+played a variety of predator bird sounds and calls.
+I watched as a small

-as a small flock of birds munched on plump blueberries, on bushes right
+flock of birds munched on plump blueberries, on bushes right next to

 If you are going to grow blueberries, you need a plan of attack to keep the